CG and Business Ethics

-1. For how long must a resigned Director, Executive, or Employee maintain their duty of confidentiality?
+1. For how long must a resigned Director, Management, or Employee maintain their duty of confidentiality?
 If they fail to maintain confidentiality, what action will be taken?

-2. If a journalist calls to ask about profits in the next quarter when financial statements in the relevant period are not yet made public, how should you respond to them?
+2. If a journalist calls to ask about profits in the next quarter when financial statements in the relevant period have not yet made public, how should you respond?

 Guidance: You must refuse to provide any information because information that has not been made public is considered internal, and the disclosure of such information could be considered an attempt to influence stock prices.
-Therefore, such information should be disclosed to the public by a central body.
+Therefore, such information should be disclosed to the public by the Company’s focal point.

-3. Can an Executive provide information concerning their responsibilities to an outside party, or comment about profits?
+3. Can a Management person provide information concerning their responsibilities to an outside party, or comment about profits?

-Guidance: An Executive may provide information concerning their responsibilities, except for information about profits, in a truthful manner and on a need-to-know basis.
-In addition, they must be careful not to cause damage to the Company or Stakeholders, or mislead a person into understanding that there is an attempt to influence stock prices.
+Guidance: A Management person may provide information concerning their responsibilities, except for information about profits, in a truthful manner and on a need-to-know basis.
+In addition, they must be careful not to cause damage to the Company or stakeholders, or mislead a person into understanding that there is an attempt to influence stock prices.
 Information about profits may be provided only after it has been made public.

 4. If you are responsible for recording the expenses of Employees and your colleague makes a reimbursement request for travel expenses without having the actual relevant receipts, and instead provides you with substitute receipts certified by himself, claiming that he forgot to ask for receipts, what should you do?

-Guidance: You should ask for a copy of the original receipt from the place you stayed.
-If it is impossible to do so, the substitute receipt must be issued and approved from an appropriate supervisor."
+Guidance: You should ask him to ask for a copy of the original receipt from the place he stayed.
+If it is impossible to do so, a substitute receipt must be issued and approved from an appropriate supervisor.

 5. If you are a part-time lecturer and want to use certain information or documents relating to your work in your class, what should you do?

-Guidance: You should consult with and ask for approval from your supervisor before using such information or documents except for any information or documents that have been made public.
+Guidance: You should consult with and ask for approval from your supervisor before using such information or documents.
+This excludes any information or documents that have already been made public.

 Use and Storage of Electronic Data and Information Technology Resources